Championing inclusive climate action

 Plant.
 More.
 Trees.

-In the fight against climate change, trees aren’t always the loudest in the conversation.
+In the fight against the climate and biodiversity crises, trees aren’t always the loudest in the conversation.
 Yet research shows that, with the right care, trees are one of the simplest, most cost-effective, and powerful nature-based solutions we have.

 Trees filter the air we breathe (by removing carbon dioxide and catching harmful particulate matter), provide habitats for creatures great and small, prevent flooding, boost mental health, and offer moments of calm — and patches of shade — amidst the hustle and bustle of urban life.

-But these benefits aren’t experienced equally everywhere, and many areas lack the greenery that helps communities stay healthy and resilient, which is why we're working to create neighbourhoods where nature is part of everyone’s daily life, not just that of a lucky few.
+But these benefits aren’t experienced equally everywhere, and many areas lack the greenery that helps communities stay healthy and resilient, which is why we're working to create neighbourhoods where nature is part of everyone’s daily life.

 Bringing climate action to life in Hartlepool